pandas-dev/pandas/doc/source/contributing_docstring.rst

 so programmers can understand what it does without having to read the details of the implementation.

-Also, it is a commonn practice to generate online (html) documentation automatically from docstrings. `Sphinx <http://www.sphinx-doc.org>`_ serves this purpose.
+Also, it is a common practice to generate online (html) documentation automatically from docstrings. `Sphinx <http://www.sphinx-doc.org>`_ serves this purpose.